Quesnel Pool Upgrades and Referendum

 How long will each option take?
 How long will closures/downtime for each option take?

-SW asked almost 2 years ago
+SW asked over 2 years ago

 The construction period for Option 1 is expected to be 7 – 10 months.
 The construction period for Options 2 & 3 are expected to be 12 – 14 months.
 The pools are expected to be closed to the public throughout the construction period for all three of the options.